Women in government: Azerbaijan

-In 1918, universal suffrage was introduced by the Azerbaijan Democratic Republic, thus making Azerbaijan the first Muslim-majority country and Turk-majority country ever to enfranchise women.
-Now, 28 women are members of the Azerbaijan Parliament (Milli Məclis).
+In 1918, universal suffrage was introduced by the Azerbaijan Democratic Republic, thus making Azerbaijan the first Muslim-majority country and Turk-majority country to enfranchise women.
+In 2026, 26 women are members of the Azerbaijan Parliament (Milli Məclis).
 As of 2015, there were 21 women in the 125-seat parliament.
 The percentage of female members of parliament increased from 11 to 17 percent between 2005 and 2015.
 Traditional social norms and lagging economic development in the country's rural regions continued to restrict the role of women in the economy, and there were reports that women had difficulty exercising their legal rights due to gender discrimination.

+In 2026, the National Assembly speaker is Sahiba Gafarova.
+Hijran Huseynova chairs the Committee on Family, Women and Children Affairs.
 As of May 2009, women held the positions of Deputy Chairman of the Constitutional Court, Deputy Chairman of the Nakhchivan AR Cabinet of Ministers, four Deputy Ministers, an Ambassador, and Ombudsmen of Azerbaijan and Nakhchivan AR.
 Women constituted 4 of the 16 members of the Central Election Commission and chaired 3 of the 125 district election commissions.
 Some notable female politicians in Azerbaijan include: